-The eligibility of the applying parent/guardian is determined by their status with the Department of Employment Affairs and Social Protection (DEASP) within one month prior to the child start date on the Programme.
+The eligibility of the applying parent/guardian is determined by their status with the Department of Social Protection (DSP) within four weeks prior to the child start date on the CCSP Saver Programme.

-The level of the subvention is determined primarily by the parent's DEASP status and also by the level of childcare required.
+The level of the subvention is determined primarily by the parent's DSP status and also by the level of childcare required.
 The eligibility criteria and subsequent childcare and subvention options are set out in Table 1 below.
 This list is not exhaustive.